ssteinerx/django-sb-admin/README.md

     https://github.com/ssteinerx/django-sb-admin

-I will also be upgrading bootstrap etc. and rearranging a bit for improved future updates (like not just copying bootstrap in, but pulling it into its own subrepository etc.).
+I will also be upgrading bootstrap etc. and rearranging a bit for improved future updates with Bower and Gulp instead of error prone manual copying into the project.

 Please feel free to fork, submit pull requests, or add issues here.